KDE/digikam-doc/export_tools/imgur_export.rst

     The Imgur Authorize and Login Dialog

-After successful sign-up digiKam will be allowed to send photos to the Imgur website.
-Then, simply authorize application and close the web browser.
-Return to the host application dialog, you will see the interface uploading photos to Imgur.
+After successful sign-up, digiKam will be allowed to send photos to the Imgur website.
+Then, simply authorize the application and close the web browser.
+Returning to the host application dialog, you will see the interface uploading photos to Imgur.
 You can click on the **Close** button to abort the uploading of photos.

-When items are uploaded to Imgur, the dialog will populate on the list the urls to access directly to the images and the urls to delete online items.
-Use the context menu over items list to copy urls on clipboard for future usage outside digiKam.
+When items are uploaded to Imgur, the dialog will populate a list of the urls to directly access the uploaded images along with the urls to delete the online images.
+Use the context menu over the items list to copy the urls onto the clipboard for pasting into other applications.

 .. figure:: images/export_imgur_downloaded.webp
     :alt: